How Often Do Driverless Vehicles Have Accidents?

 Liability in driverless car accidents depends on what caused the crash.
 Even with self-driving features, drivers must stay alert because no vehicle today is fully autonomous.

-When an accident happens, more than one party may be responsible.
+When an accident happens, more than one party may be held responsible.
 Possible liable parties include:

 Accidents may involve system errors, defects, or human mistakes.
 Because these cases can be complicated, having legal guidance is important.
-Attorneys for car accidents can investigate the crash, review evidence, and work with experts to find out who is responsible.
+Attorneys for car accidents can investigate the crash, review evidence, and work with experts to identify potentially responsible parties.

 Do I Need A Personal Injury Lawyer After An Accident With A Driverless Vehicle?